5l1v3r1/RandomDNS/README.md

 - Use (-E)phemeral keys option
 - Securely run DNSCrypt proxy by verifying its hash and by copying it in /tmp dir with restricted permissions
 - Watch the proxy process and relaunch it if it dies
+- Rotate the server with a defined time (default: 10 minutes)

 #### How to use it